tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 With these properties, we have a potential anonymizing scheme that allows for consistent identification when hashing an ID (determinism), you cannot have faulty duplicate ID's (collision resistance), you cannot find the ID given a hash (one-way), you cannot try to solve for patterns through hashes (Avalanche effect), and it's fast (easy to compute).
 However, naked hash functions alone are not good enough.

-In fact, there is a pretty easy attack to this approach.
+In fact, there exists an easy attack to naked hashes.
 Since usernames are *meant* to be public - an attacker could run a couple of hashing algorithms on those publicly available usernames, and sees if any of the generated hashes match your dataset.
 This is basically an easier version of a popular encrypted password attack (the rainbow table attack)!

-As a result, a popular technique to circumvent this is to "salt" information - which is the processing of appending information to the input, to completely change the output.
+As a result, a popular technique to circumvent this is to "salt" the input - which is the processing of appending information to the input, to completely change the output.
 An example would be `hash(x||blargh) != hash(x)`.
-Now as long the attacker doesn't know your salting patterns, they won't be able to find ID's as easily.
+Now as long the attacker doesn't know your salting patterns, they won't be able to find IDs as easily.

-Despite all this effort, you can't truly anonymize data as long as the salting technique and CHF are known (we can recover user ID's if we have a list of usernames and the salt+hash scheme).
-For example this paper "Introduction To The Hash Function as a Personal Data Pseudonymisation Technique" lists some strengths and weaknesses of using hashing as a pseudonymization schemes[^2].
+Despite all this effort, you can't truly anonymize data as long as the salting technique and CHF are known (we can recover user IDs if we have a list of usernames and the salt+hash scheme).
+This paper "Introduction To The Hash Function as a Personal Data Pseudonymisation Technique" lists some strengths and weaknesses of using hashing as a pseudonymization scheme[^2].

 [^2]: https://edps.europa.eu/sites/edp/files/publication/19-10-30_aepd-edps_paper_hash_final_en.pdf